Satya-bit/Image-compression-using-Principal-Component-Analysisi-/README.md

-# Image-compression-using-Principal-Component-Analysisi-
+# Image-compression-using-Principal-Component-Analysis-
-The project asks the user to upload the image to be compressed
+The project asks the user to upload the image to be compressed.
+The image is compressed with the help of Principal Component Analysis.